Valheim: Reception

 Valheim has received positive reviews from critics.
 IGN Nordic gave the game a rating of 9/10, stating that the game has "excellent art and music highlighting a world that generates endless exciting stories".
 PC Gamer called Valheim a "rare exception" for early access games, as well as stating that the game "feels refined and satisfying as it is right now".
 The Washington Post appreciated that Valheim did not elaborate on certain gameplay and story elements, allowing its fans to build a sense of community with each other by sharing things like design ideas and theories about the game's lore.

 A month after its release, it had sold five million copies and was one of the most-played games on Steam.
 It sold over 10 million copies on Steam by July 2022.

 Awards and accolades

 Valheim was nominated for Best Debut Indie Game and Best Multiplayer Game at The Game Awards 2021.
 The game was named the Game of the Year for 2021 by PC Gamer.
 Later, Valheim won the Best Debut and Audience Award at the Game Developer's Choice 2022.

-Soundtrack

-Valheim (Original Game Soundtrack) was released 29 October 2021, by Iron Gate AB, to stream on Spotify and for purchase on Steam.

-Track listing

-All music credited to Patrik Jarlestam except where noted.